 In addition to all these tips, I recommend bringing the following when you’re driving in Ireland.

-Phone charger – You’ll want to make sure your phones are fully charged when driving in Ireland, so bring a car charger to make it easy.
-Many vehicles now have USB outlets where you can just plug your regular charger cord in, but this lets you charge two at the same time.
+- Phone charger – You’ll want to ensure your phones are fully charged when driving in Ireland, so bring a car charger to make it easy.
+Many vehicles now have USB outlets where you can just plug your regular charger cord in, but this lets you charge two simultaneously.
+You may also be able to ask if your car rental company has one for an extra price.
+Make sure to know about Ireland’s voltage so you have the right adapter to charge your phone.

-Hand sanitizer – Sometimes you don’t have a choice where you stop to go to the bathroom.
+- Hand sanitizer – Sometimes you don’t have a choice where to stop to the bathroom.
 That includes rest stops that are less than sanitary and don’t have soap on top of that.
 I always bring hand sanitizer on road trips to keep germs away.

 12 Essential Tips for Driving in Ireland